 Direct Marketing & Farmers Markets

 The Agricultural Commissioner, in cooperation with the California Department of Food and Agriculture (CDFA), inspects and certifies producers and farmers’ markets on a regular basis for the enforcement of the California Direct Marketing Regulations regarding the origin of produce sold at the markets.

 Want to become a certified producer?
-Download the Certified Producer Handout/FAQ/Procedure document as well as the PDF or excel certificate, complete the online application or PDFs on this page, and submit to the agricultural department via email to Luci Wilson.
-Once your certificate is approved and payment of $65 is received, official copies of your certificate will be issued.
+Download the Certified Producer FAQ document as well as the PDF or excel certificate forms (use the spreadsheet for diversified commodity lists) on this page, and submit to the agricultural department via email to Luci Wilson.
+Once your certificate is approved, we will make an appointment for you to come in to have the certificate issued.
 Issuance of a certified producers certificate does not guarantee acceptance into a certified farmers market.

 Certified Farmers Markets

 Certified Farmers’ Markets (CFM) must register annually with the county to receive a CFM Certificate.
 Any CFM application received that has complied with all applicable requirements will be approved.
-A CFM also requires Community Development Permit from Planning.
-Be sure to read the CDFA Certified Producer Information Sheet to understand what is required at a CFM; the manager of a CFM is required to uphold all applicable regulations.
+There is no cost with this registration.
+A CFM also requires Community Development Permit from Planning, or equivalent City Planning Department; and a permit from Environmental Health.

 Community Supported Agriculture (CSA)

 The passage of Assembly Bill 224 (Ch.
 404, Stats.
 Of 2013), now Sections 47060 through 47062 of the California Food and Agricultural Code (FAC), authorized the California Department of Food and Agriculture (CDFA) to adopt regulations establishing a registration program for producers of Community Supported Agriculture (CSAs).
 It also required the Department, in consultation with the State Department of Public Health (CDPH) and local health offices, to post small farm food safety guidelines.
 These guidelines include safe production, processing, and handling of both non-potentially and potentially hazardous foods.
 Nothing in these sections shall be construed to remove the responsibility of a CSA from obtaining all required permits and licenses, including, but not limited to, a produce handler license or a cottage food permit.
+Opens a New Window.